 When prominent Newspaper and Press Agencies like “High Brow” and “Quality” transitioned from printing newspapers in Broadsheet Size to printing in Tabloid Size; they wanted to use the size but wanted to avoid the aura of Tabloid Journalism that surrounded the Tabloid Size.

-This is because they did not want their news stories to be compact; small just because we print them on Tabloid Size paper– they are big agencies; they wanted to maintain their style of presenting news.
-Hence, at that time, Newspaper Agencies coined and started this term Compact Size.
+This is because they did not want their news stories to be compact, or small just because we print them on Tabloid Size paper– they are big agencies; they wanted to maintain their style of presenting news.
+Hence, at that time, Newspaper Agencies coined and started the term Compact Size.
 So, this was all about standard newspaper sizes.